Adaobilynda1234/Adaobilynda1234/README.md

 - 👯 I’m looking to collaborate on **open source projects frontend projects and Blockchain projects**

-- 🤝 I’m looking for help with **internships and frontend job roles**
+- 🤝 I’m looking for help with **internships and frontend job roles/Technical writing roles**

 - 👨‍💻 All of my projects are available at [https://github.com/Adaobilynda1234](https://github.com/Adaobilynda1234)